|

 Primary:

-Service TSTP_SRV is created with all the 7 Instances as the prefered
+created with all the 7 Instances as the preferred Instances.

 Clusterware as well